Congratulations on your upcoming trip to Paris, and of course, your decision to hire a professional Paris photographer to capture your memories.

 - the number of edited high-resolution (print-ready) photos you should expect;

-- the process and turnaround time for your photos.
+- the process and turnaround time for you to get your photos.

 - a minimum number of photo locations;

-- whether an associate is included to help with lighting and manage crowds/theft;
+- whether a photographer assistant is included to help with lighting and manage crowds/theft;

 - how much you’ll have to pay for additional high-resolution edited photos beyond those that come standard with your collection;

-- the price to acquire all of the photos from your Paris shoot;
+- the price for acquiring all of the images from your Paris couples photoshoot;

 - black & white edits;

 How much does a Paris photographer cost?